-Meanwhile, during early Colonial history, there was no census-taking (the first real census in the U.S. was in 1790), so a genealogical history could only be obtained through church records, cemetery lists, and the family bible.
-(In those days family bibles contained pages for family trees, letters, drawings, etc.) The Daughters of the American Revolution keep track of many of these bibles all across the country, and hold the information from those books for genealogists.
+During early Colonial American history, there was no census-taking (the first real census in the U.S. was in 1790), so a genealogical history could only be obtained through church records (if there was even a church nearby at the time), cemeteries (if there were tombstones), and/or most reliably, the family bible.
+In those days, family bibles were very personalized and contained pages for family trees, letters, drawings, and mementos.
+The Daughters of the American Revolution keep track of many of these bibles all across the country, and hold the information from those books for genealogists.

 In a 1904 letter from Joseph's grandson, Alfred Hause, he writes: "I have an indistinct recollection of having seen and read the balance of that portion of the history as I find it now in the old bible, and that it did come directly down to William, but it was so long ago that I first saw it, that I cannot tell now where it connects, and came to the conclusion from the age of John about 60 at the time William was born that he was his grandfather.
 This John's children seem to have been born in Haverstraw, Rockland Co.
 N.Y. and and if my idea is correct then the rest of the descendants would most likely have been born in this country also, still there may have been a return to the old country."
 He adds: "Lyman's (great-grandson of William through William Jr.) story of the old man's lighting his cigars with V's would indicate that the old fellow must have been one of the 'boys' in his days, and as Holy writ mentions in places that some faults will not be eradicated until the ninth generation, it makes the outlook bad as I am of the fourth only from him."